YMMV: The Match Game-Hollywood Squares Hour

 - Funny Moments: For a brief period beginning on February 13, 1984, the show did a Telephone Match contest (somewhat of a Call Back to the 1960s Match Game) where a viewer would be called on weekend evenings to play a Head-to-Head Match with a celeb for a chance to win $5,000 and an appearance on one of the network's soap operas.
 Although the contest wasn't particularly notable, the eligibility requirements were quite a mouthful to get through.

 - Moment Of Awesome: At least one contestant won the $30,000 maximum in the Super Match.

 - Replacement Scrappy: Jon Bauman, especially since the Hour replaced Peter Marshall's Fantasy and Squares had been off the air for just two years.
-Bauman had neither experience nor business being behind a game show lectern.
+Fan opinion is somewhat divided on how he did as host, although most think he didn't have any business being behind a game show lectern.

 - They Changed It, Now It Sucks: Mainly toward the botched The Hollywood Squares format.
 Rayburn didn't like the changes either, and let America know on June 29, 1984 (about a month before the end).

 Gene (after being asked a question): I don't know the answer, so I'm going to have to take a wild guess...which really isn't supposed to be the point of this game — either you know the answer or you bluff.